redwood/redwood/README.md

 * **RTL Support** Full right-to-left layout for RTL languages such as Arabic, Persian (Farsi), Hebrew etc.

 Getting started with Slate is super easy!
-Simply fork this repository and follow the instructions below.
+Simply press the green "use this template" button above and follow the instructions below.
 Or, if you'd like to check out what Slate is capable of, take a look at the [sample docs](https://slatedocs.github.io/slate/).

 Getting Started with Slate
 ------------------------------